A Legendary New York Pizzeria Is Opening Shop In LA -- Here Is How To Get A Slice

 The Prince Street Pizza pop-up is located at 8947 W Sunset Blvd, West Hollywood, CA 90069 and will be open this Friday and Saturday from 11:30 am until 2:00 am, and Sunday from 12:00 pm to 2:00 am.
 If you can’t make it out, hit up Uber Eats and get your slices delivered to your door, and be sure to check out the OFF THE MENU app, which will be offering one free slice from Prince Street Pizza, as well as a week of deals for special one-off pizzas from LA pizza spots like Nancy Silverton’s Pizzeria Mozza, or Erick Black’s Ugly Drum.

-The Pizza Slime merch will be sold on sight at the Prince Street Pizza pop-up and online starting on February 9th, check out the full collection below.
+The Pizza Slime merch will be sold on site at the Prince Street Pizza pop-up and online starting on February 9th, check out the full collection below.